Frequently asked questions about the OpenCDN initiative

-OpenCDN helps CDNs to reach Brazilian Internet users with low delay and high quality.
-It does that lowering the barriers to the CDNs to install their own cache servers in shared infrastructures, that are connected to a growing number of IX.br's IXPs.
+OpenCDN helps CDN providers reach Brazilian Internet users with low delay and high quality by lowering the barriers for installing cache servers in shared infrastructure connected to regional IX.br IXPs.

 If you are a CDN and want to know more, please contact us by e-mail opencdn@nic.br.